Definition of Kickapoo in English:

 noun (plural same or Kickapoos)

-1A member of an American Indian people formerly living in Wisconsin, and now in Kansas, Oklahoma, and northern central Mexico.
+1A member of an American Indian people formerly living in Wisconsin, and now in Kansas, Oklahoma, and north central Mexico.

 - Historically recorded groups include Apaches, Comanches, Kickapoos, and Kiowas.